videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/signup-and-create-api.md

 ## 3. Copy API Key and Secret

 After submitting your project name, the API Key and Secret will be displayed in API key's table with your project name.
-Copy the generated API Key and Secret for your server setup.

 ![Video SDK Home Dashboard](/img/tutorial/api_key_table.png)